orionrobots/orionrobots.github.io/_posts/2022-12-18-2022-12-18-trigonometry-mix-ups.md

 I have confirmed that the euler angles returned by the BNO055 IMU sensor definitely expects North = 0, and is definitely clockwise from here.

+## Conversion from true bearing to standard position

+My preferred appraoch will be to adopt standard position throughout the code, and convert to/from it where needed (at least before it needs optimising).
+I think 90 minus the true bearing will do this conversion.

 ## Dont get hung up on the symbols

 Theta sounds scary, but it's really just a name for a heading angle.
 The fancy greek lettering $\theta$ is a shorthand for it, and when scribbling these on a  back of an envelope (an awful lot of my robotics thinking takes place with a biro and a scrap of paper), is easier than writign the word "heading" every time.
 Doubly so if you've seen my handwriting.